 Read our latest article!

 There's just two of us here.
-That's pretty much it.
+That's it.

 Jude standing in front of the first bus he rode, a now retired GoTriangle 2008 Gillig, #2843.